Number of Student-Athletes: 8

 Number of Scholarships Allowed by the NCAA: 8

-The Virginia women’s tennis program has captured back-to-back ACC Championships under head coach Mark Guilbeau in 2014 and 2015, then advanced to the NCAA Elite Eight in the 2016 season, matching the best NCAA finish in program history.
-The Cavaliers have made six consecutive NCAA Sweet 16 appearances.
+The Virginia women’s tennis program captured back-to-back ACC Championships in 2014 and 2015, then advanced to the NCAA Elite Eight in the 2016 season, matching the best NCAA finish in program history.
+The Cavaliers also made six consecutive NCAA Sweet 16 appearances from 2011-16.

 Individually, the Cavaliers have also experienced success with Danielle Collins became the first Virginia women’s tennis player to win the NCAA Singles Championship in 2014 and followed that up with her second singles title in 2016.
 She is the first ACC women’s tennis player to win two NCAA Singles Championships and only the seventh woman all-time to win two NCAA Singles Championships.
 Julia Elbaba became the first to win the USTA/ITA National Indoor Intercollegiate singles title.
 Elbaba also became the first UVA women’s player to earn a No. 1 singles ranking during the 2015 season.